Kitura/Kitura-Session/README.md

 * [License](#license)

 ## Swift version
-The latest version of Kitura-Session works with the DEVELOPMENT-SNAPSHOT-2016-09-07-a version of the Swift binaries.
+The latest version of Kitura-Session requires **Swift 3.0**.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

 ## API